beehive-lab/mambo/docs/tutorials/start-guide/exercise0/README.md

 ## 0.1: Installation

-There are two options for setting up MAMBO: either you can run it natively on physical/virtual ARMv8 Linux machines (including Apple Silicon), or you can virtualise the environment.
+There are two options for setting up MAMBO, either you can run it natively on physical/virtual ARMv8 Linux machines (including Apple Silicon), or you can virtualise the environment.

 ### Docker Container & Qemu

-For running on docker, please follow this [guide](https://github.com/beehive-lab/mambo/tree/master/docker).
-In this guide, you are shown to create a docker container, which runs a qemu instance for that can emulate a RISCV/ARM-64 machine running Ubuntu.
+For running in Docker, please follow this [guide](https://github.com/beehive-lab/mambo/tree/master/docker).
+In this guide, you are shown to create a docker container, which runs a QEMU instance for that can emulate a RISCV/ARM-64 machine running Ubuntu.
 From here, you can run MAMBO:

 **Your Local Machine** :arrow_right: Docker :arrow_right: Qemu (RISCV/ARM-64 Machine) :arrow_right: Ubuntu :arrow_right: **MAMBO**